sutgeorge/Audio-Super-Resolution/README.md

 # Audio Super-Resolution
-A project concerning the super-resolution of audio signals i.e. increasing the sample rate of an audio signal by using a generative adversarial network.
+A project concerning the super-resolution of audio signals i.e. increasing the sample rate of an audio signal by using a U-Net architecture and eventually a generative adversarial network like SRGAN (only as an experiment, considering that SRGAN hasn't been designed for this task).

 ## Dataset
-The dataset should be generated with the Python module [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/) which works with the Spotify API.
+The dataset used will be VCTK, but if there's enough time to research more about super-resolution applied on music, the dataset could be either MagnaTagATune or it could be generated with the Python module [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/) which works with the Spotify API.

 ## Converting a spectrogram to audio